-Known for its thriving nightlife – as well as many museums, galleries and other attractions – Manchester has plenty to entice visitors.
+Known as one of the best UK cities for nightlife – but also for its many museums, galleries and other attractions – Manchester has plenty to entice visitors.
 And, of course, the city is home to two of England’s most famous Premier League football teams.
-You can visit both stadiums for a tour, or head to the National Football Museum to learn more about the “the beautiful game”.
+You can visit both stadiums for a tour (click here for ticket prices), or head to the National Football Museum to learn more about the “beautiful game”.

 For a night out, the Northern Quarter is popular for its Indie pubs and bars, while Deansgate is overflowing with sophisticated cocktail bars.

 RECOMMENDED TOUR: Northern Quarter Street Art Walking Tour – from £15pp

 Hadrian’s Wall starts in Newcastle, and the city’s name can be traced back to the “new” castle built in 1080.
 On a castle tour, see the oldest surviving castle features (Castle Keep and Black Gate) and England’s oldest medieval fireplace.
 You’ll also get some great views of Newcastle.